-Back in Disney trip report land, today we celebrated our anniversary at Disney’s Animal Kingdom.
-Our fourth wedding anniversary to be exact!
-I got to wake up at Disney’s Grand Floridian (with a gorgeous lake and Space Mountain view).
-Life is pretty good.
+Back in Disney trip report land, today we celebrated our anniversary at Disney’s Animal Kingdom!
+We got to wake up at the new Villa’s at Disney’s Grand Floridian Resort, with a gorgeous lake and Space Mountain view.

-My gift to Josh would come as a surprise tonight – a fireworks cruise on the Grand 1!
-But first, we’re off to Animal Kingdom!
+I had a big surprised planned for tonight – a fireworks cruise on the Grand 1!
+But first, Disney’s Animal Kingdom for the day!

-We grabbed a bus to the park and experienced a first for us – COLD Florida weather!
-While it was low 50’s (still warmer than at home), we’ve never experienced a “cold” Florida before, and we are not liking it!
-Today proved just how unpredictable Florida January weather can be.
-In fact, thanks to today, we’ve determined that we will no longer be visiting in Florida in January, despite it being such a special time for us.
-We just don’t want to risk running into a cold Disney again!
+We experienced a Florida first (for us).
+It was COLD out!
+It was low 50’s (still warmer than at home), but we’ve never been to a “cold” Florida before.
+We were not liking it!
+I guess it just proves how unpredictable Florida January weather can be.
+We decided that we will no longer be visiting in January anymore, despite it being such a special time for us.
+I certainly don’t want to risk running into a cold Disney again!

 Next, it was off to the safari.

-When we finished, I checked my phone to see the time (I wanted to make sure we grabbed lunch early in preparation for my surprise tonight!).
-That’s when I noticed I missed a call from a 407 number (which is Florida’s area code).
+Once we got off I checked my phone to see the time (I wanted to make sure we grabbed lunch early-ish in preparation for my surprise tonight!).
+That’s when I noticed a missed call from a 407 number (Florida’s area code).
 I listened to the message, and it was from the Grand Floridian Marina.
-I figured they were calling to confirm tonights plans, so I told Josh I would be right back, and walked off to call them back.
+I figured they were calling to confirm tonights plans, so I said I’d be right back and walked off to return their call.

-The lady explained to me that the Grand 1 broke the night before, and the part they need in order to fix it won’t be coming in until Saturday (the day we leave).
-I asked the lady what else can be done!?
-I mean, they require a 7 day cancellation policy, yet I’m hearing about this FIVE HOURS before our cruise is set to depart.
-This was my surprise gift to Josh!
 I told the lady to do whatever she could to work her Disney magic and come up with a great substitution.
-Not for anything, but I was dropping upwards of $1,000+ on the experience, certainly some other experience could be comparable – it’s Disney!
+Not for anything, but I was dropping upwards of $1,000+ on the experience.
+Certainly some other experience could be comparable – it’s Disney!
 They love taking money!
-I was desperate and willing to pay.
-I really wanted a great anniversary surprise for Josh.

-Bummed, I hung up the phone and went to meet Josh.
-I then had to explain to him what was supposed to happen this evening, and apologize for now having nothing.
-Josh, of course, was great, even though I felt so bad that I no longer had this wonderful anniversary surprise for him.
-This was my big (and only) thing, and at the end of the day, we both expected more from Disney.
-We were disappointed by how the situation was handled.
+SUPER bummed, I hung up the phone.
+I then had to explain what was supposed to happen this evening.
+I felt so bad that I no longer had this wonderful anniversary surprise.
+I expected more from Disney, and I was really disappointed by how it was all handled.

 We ended up leaving the park.
 I was honestly just so bummed (and cold, and mad at Disney), that I was over being there.
-In fact, I was over Disney, period.
+I was actually over Disney.
+Me.

-So, later that evening, we set off for our anniversary dinner at Narcoossee’s, located right in the Grand Floridian.
+So later that evening, we set off for dinner at Narcoossee’s, which is located onsite at Disney’s Grand Floridian Resort.

-It was definitely no Grand 1 experience, but what are you gonna do?
-It was SO COLD, that we only went on a few indoor rides before heading back to the hotel.
+It was SO COLD that we only went on a few (indoor) rides, before heading back to our hotel.